-Interview Question 9 Quality Management - 85.
-In the Quality Management category, Carolina Community received a score of 2.
+Question 9 - Quality Management

+- 89. In the final category, Quality Management, Sunrise received a score of 2.
 (Pet.
 Ex.
 1, p.
 5).
-In its justification for this score, Alliance states that it appeared that Carolina Community did not fully understand Quality Improvement ("QI") processes and measures and when questioned about QI projects, some of the projects were to get a new space and the fact that they were looking into obtaining an electronic medical records system.
-(Id.). - 86.
-The interview questions relating to this category asked the provider to tell the panel about "complaints, grievances, and incidents, what they have learned through their review and what they were doing differently."
+Alliance cited as its justification for this score that the provider did not demonstrate expected quality management protocols and practices, including quality improvement measures and incorporation of consumer-driven principles.
+(Id.). - 90.
+The question asked by Alliance for this category was: "[T]ell us about complaints, grievances, and incidents.
+What have you learned through the reviews and what are you doing differently?"
 (Pet.
 Ex.
-2, p.
-2).
-The interview notes also indicate that the panel asked Carolina Community to tell it about its quality improvement projects.
+9).
+Sunrise provided a lengthy explanation of its grievance process and what it had learned through that process.
 (Pet.
 Ex.
-1, p.
-5; Pet.
-Ex.
-2, p.
-2).

-- 87. The justification for the low score in the category does not seem to relate to the question asked of Carolina Community regarding what it had learned through the complaint and grievance process.
-The score justification also implies that Carolina Community's projects of getting new space and obtaining an electronic medical records system do not qualify as a quality improvement project.
-(Pet.
-Ex.
-1, p.
-5). - 88.
-Carolina Community provided significant testimony demonstrating how electronic medical records and a new space would improve the quality of services it provided.
-(Marshall, Vol. 3, pp. 590-599).
-Alliance's witnesses conceded that electronic medical records and obtaining a new space could better serve consumers and could improve the quality of services provided by Carolina Community.
-(Rieber, Vol. 2, pp. 417-418). - 89.
-Based on the above Findings of Fact, the scores given to Carolina Community by Alliance in the interview portion of the RFP process are not supported by the justifications cited by Alliance.
-These justifications are erroneous, often unrelated to the RFP, do not demonstrate that Carolina Community was not conforming with any statute, regulation, or clinical coverage policy, and are arbitrary and capricious.
-Because Alliance's staff was not trained in the qualifications and requirements of the RFP, it appears that the interview panel simply substituted its own subjective judgment by assigning scores to Carolina Community that were not related to the RFP requirements and preferences.
+7, p.
+3; Odim, Vol. 1, p.
+214; Simpson, Vol. 1, p.
+125).
+Ms. Simpson admitted that Sunrise's interview response focused on the question that was asked.
+(Simpson, Vol. 1, p.
+124). - 91.
+Based on the above Findings of Fact, the scores given to Sunrise in the interview portion of the RFP process are not supported by the justifications cited by Alliance.
+These justifications are erroneous, often unrelated to the RFP, do not demonstrate that Sunrise was not conforming with any statute, regulation, or clinical coverage policy, and are arbitrary and capricious.
+Because Alliance's staff was not trained in the qualifications and requirements by the RFP, the interview panel simply substituted its own subjective judgment by assigning scores to Sunrise that were not related to the RFP requirements and preferences.